 Healthy Roads Media is funded through several sources.
 Grants help fund new materials development and evaluation work.
 Contracted projects have funded the development of specific materials.
 The Specialized Information Services Division of the National Library of Medicine provided on-going operational support so that many of these developed resources could be made available for free.
 This ended in September 2014.
 New strategies to secure support to again provide free and widespread dissemination of many HRM materials are being pursued.
 Healthy Roads Media has never accepted advertising.
 It was organized as an LLC in 2012 to formalize its structure and to provide opportunities to sustain the work as funding availability evolves with more licensing strategies in addition to grants.

 The Healthy Roads Media Store was developed to help provide low cost mulitlingual video resources that can be used in multiple settings and platforms.
 This includes broadcasting the videos for TV-based video-on-demand patient education systems in hospitals, installing the videos into digital libraries, intranet use, integrating into the patient education databases of electronic health records and loading onto mobile devises for outreach work.
 There is an extensive handout collection that includes many free materials.

 Our content of the materials is always from reliable sources and the information is reviewed and updated regularly.
 We only accept translated materials that have been created through a quality controlled process.
 If Healthy Roads Media does the translation, then the work is carried out by certified translators, through a quality controlled process.
 We work to make sure that the translations are done in a way to make them easy-to-read and as accessible as possible to people with literacy challenges.
 High quality translation is a complex and difficult process, especially when trying to accurately communicate health information.
 We welcome any suggestions.

-Healthy Roads Media is currently based in Falcon Heights, Minnesota.
+Healthy Roads Media, LLC is currently based in Falcon Heights, Minnesota.